Cincinnati Children’s Ranked No. 3 Pediatric Cancer Program in U.S.

-- Our research teams are actively dedicated to developing new drugs designed specifically for children to better treat blood cancers and brain and solid tumors.
+- Our research teams are actively developing new drugs designed specifically for children to better treat blood cancers, and brain and solid tumors.

-- Researchers and clinicians are developing new uses of T-cell therapies to target infections and help our most at-risk patients fight infections when antibiotics stop working.
+- Researchers and clinicians are developing new uses of T-cell therapies to treat and prevent deadly viral infections in our immunocompromised cancer patients.

 - As a global leader in fertility preservation, we work to protect a patient’s ability to have biological children later in life.
 Our oncofertility center provides consults to every patient and has programs to preserve fertility in all ages from infancy to adulthood.

 - Our Proton Therapy Center with Pencil Beam Scanning delivers the most advanced form of radiation therapy available.
 This technology destroys cancer cells while minimizing damage to surrounding healthy tissues and organs and has fewer side effects to the brain.
-Our researchers have begun enrolling adults with metastatic bone cancer in the world’s first clinical trial of FLASH radiation therapy for cancer.
-FLASH uses radiation delivered at ultra-high speeds up to 1,000 times faster than what is used clinically today.
-Multiple preclinical research studies at Cincinnati Children’s and other centers around the world have investigated this novel technology and its effect on cancerous and healthy tissues in animals.
+Our cancer researchers have begun the world’s first clinical trial of FLASH radiation therapy for cancer.
+FLASH uses proton radiation delivered at ultra-high speeds up to 100 times faster than what is used clinically today.
+Early research studies at Cincinnati Children’s and other centers around the world have investigated this novel technology and its effect on cancerous and healthy tissues in animals.
 This research suggests a lower incidence of side effects and potential to therefore use higher doses of radiation to better kill tumors.

-- Our researchers are analyzing millions of data points from clinical trials across the U.S. to develop new treatment options and better long-term outcomes for children and young adults.
+- Our “big data” researchers are analyzing millions of data points from clinical trials across the U.S. to develop new treatment options and better long-term outcomes for children and young adults.